pan-roy/pan-roy.github.io/_posts/2024-03-29-trial-balance.md

 python -m venv "INSERT_NAME_HERE"
 ```

 You can then activate the virtual environment via the ```activate``` file within the newly created environment folder.
-Replace the example's path below with yours and press Enter.
+Replace the example path below with yours and press Enter.
 You should see the virtual environment show up as a prefix in your terminal command line once done.

 ```powershell
 C:\Users\roypa\Scripts\reportenv\Scripts\activate
 ```

-Assuming ```pip``` is installed by default along with Python, enter the following command to install required dependencies.
+Assuming ```pip``` is installed by default along with Python, use the following command to install required dependency ```requests```.
 Should you run into any errors regarding missing dependencies later on, you can use ```pip``` to install them as well.

 ```powershell
 pip install requests
 ```

 To check if the installation was successful, use the following command: ```pip list```.
-Your output might resemble the following sample, though it will likely contain less content:
+Your output might resemble the following sample, though it will likely contain less content.
+Note the virtual environment prefix previously mentioned.

 ```
 (reportenv) PS C:\Users\roypa\Scripts> pip list